websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/portlet-preferences.md

 :lines: 7
 ```

 The JSP file checks for the selected portlet preference and returns the value.
-If no value has been made saved yet, `blue` is returned as the default value.
+If no value has yet been saved, `blue` is returned as the default value.

-Note that the `<portlet:defineObjects />` tag is used to make the `color` variable available in the JSP.
+Note that the `<portlet:defineObjects />` tag makes `portletPreferences` available, which you use to retrieve the `color` preference in the JSP.

 ## Add the Portlet's Path Parameters